esx-framework/esx_core/readME.md

 Download Link : https://github.com/XxFri3ndlyxX/esx_datastore
 Credits : https://github.com/XxFri3ndlyxX

-- Step Five [ Fix Ambulance ]
+- Step Five [ Fix Ambulance Or Spawn ]
-This To Fix Die Tele And When Your Get Revived You Cant Open any Menu only F2

-Download My File the esx_ambulancejob (or download the lastest version esx_ambulancejob :v)
+This To Fix Die Tele And When Your Get Revived You Cant Open any Menu only F2 Or Just Download My File the esx_ambulancejob (or download the lastest version esx_ambulancejob :v)

 - Step Six [ Fix your esx_kashacters identifier ]
 Download My mysql-async And start on your server.cfg